bgaze/laravel-crud/doc/crud-options.md

       --env[=ENV]                    The environment the command should run under -v|vv|vvv, --verbose               Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug
 ```

+**model**

+The FullName of the model: the model's name including namespace without the `App` part.
+This is the only required agrument to CRUD commands.

+**plurals**

+Model's FullName with each segments pluralized.
+Plurals is automatically set/suggested based on FullName and english language.

+**timestamps**

+The timestamps to add to the model.
+Available values are: `timestamps`, `timestampsTz`, `nullableTimestamps`, `none`
+Default value is: `timestamps`

+**soft-deletes**

+The softDelete to add to the model.
+Available values are: `softDeletes`, `softDeletesTz`, `none`
+Default value is: `softDeletes`

+**content**

+The model's table fields described using SignedInput syntax.

+**only**

+Generate only selected files.
+The list of allowed values depend on CRUD theme and is provided into command's help.

+Allowed values for **crud:api** theme:
+_migration-class, model-class, factory-file, seeds-class, request-class, resource-class, controller-class_

+Allowed values for **crud:classic** theme:
+_migration-class, model-class, factory-file, seeds-class, request-class, resource-class, controller-class, index-view, create-view, edit-view, show-view_

+**layout**

+> Please note that this options has no effect on commands that don't create views, like **crud:api**.

+The layout to extend into generated views.
+Default value is provided by the theme and displayed into command's help.

+Default value for **crud:classic** theme: _crud-classic::layout_